 Mark Wafer Award for Business Excellence

-Nomination Process: The CASE board will invite nominations for this award in the fall of each year by posting the request on its website and via email to other potentially interested parties.
-Self nomination is permitted.
+The CASE Board will invite nominations for this award in the fall of each year by posting the request on this website and through our newsletter and social media platforms.
+Self-nomination is permitted.
 Nominations can be submitted to the CASE Board Awards Committee through the addresses listed below.
 Nominations can be submitted in English or French.

-- Two letters of support from a peer or community member of the nominee, other than the nominator, that highlights the contributions of the nominee.
+Two letters of support from a peer or community member of the nominee, other than the nominator, that highlights the contributions of the nominee must be provided.

-- Recognition as a Role Model (50 points): Profile and visibility within the community and public recognition as a role model for hiring persons with disabilities.
+Recognition as a Role Model: Profile and visibility within the community and public recognition as a role model for hiring persons with disabilities (50 points)

-- Service to the community (50 points): Evidence that the local community has benefited from the endeavors of the nominee.
-The experience of increased labour market participation of those experiencing barriers has extended to other areas of the community beyond the labour market.
+Service to the community: Evidence that the local community has benefited from the endeavors of the nominee.
+The experience of increased labour market participation of those experiencing barriers has extended to other areas of the community beyond the labour market (50 points)

 Please submit completed nominations to:

 P.O Box 66, Spy Hill SK S0A